Update 7/16/14: This criminal has been CAPTURED. Atlanta Police arrested him on 7/15/14.

 - Groups I, II, and III comprise 83% of the watchlist.
 These are the ones creating the most problems for the neighborhood, and drive the need for a patrol.

-Group I: Ponce & Boulevard - These appear chronically in the Ponce & Boulevard area primarily for drug-related purposes.
+Group I: Ponce & Boulevard drug culture - These appear chronically in the Ponce & Boulevard area primarily for drug-related purposes.
 The Ponce Hotel plays a heavy role in their chronic presence by either housing criminals in the area, allowing tenants to draw in others that loiter on that property, or allowing undesirables to loiter on the property.
 Street drugs form the foundational characteristic of this bunch – they live for one thing, and one thing only: their next hit of drugs.
 Because of this group, Ponce & Boulevard is where Crack (coming mostly from Bedford-Pine area) meets Meth (coming from the Cheshire Bridge area).

 This street drug culture spawns a myriad of other detrimental issues.
 Historically, street prostitution was the most prominent and obtrusive feature of this group when we started the MPSA in 2003.
 Quite a few (mostly white) female street prostitutes and (mostly) white male meth-addicted street hustlers ping-ponging between P&B and the Cheshire Bridge area operated in this area.
 While street prostitutes are not nearly as visible as before, they are still around.